Jason Banton: Playing career

 On 24 May 2016, it was announced that Banton had signed a one-year contract at League Two side Crawley Town.
 On the opening day of the 2016–17 campaign, Banton made his Crawley debut in their 1–0 home victory against his former club; Wycombe Wanderers.
 In which, Banton featured for 82 minutes before being replaced by Billy Clifford.
 Although Banton impressed within his first few months at Crawley, he was dropped by manager Dermot Drummy and was instead sent out on loan to Scottish side Partick Thistle on loan for the remainder of the campaign.
 Within his first week at Partick Thistle, Banton suffered an injury which ruled him out for the rest of the season and he therefore, failed to make an appearance for the Jags.

 On 30 May 2017, it was announced that Banton would leave Crawley upon the expiry of his contract in June 2017.

 On 27 June 2017, it was announced that Banton had signed for National League side Woking.
 After struggling with a thigh injury, Banton made his Woking debut on 19 August 2017, during their league tie against Leyton Orient, replacing Bobson Bawling in the 2–0 defeat.
 On 2 September 2017, Banton scored his first Woking goal courtesy of an error by Macclesfield Town goalkeeper Shwan Jalal, during the Cards' 3–1 victory.
 Just over a week later, Banton scored Woking's first during their 2–1 home victory over Solihull Moors.

 On 16 May 2018, during the unveiling of new manager Alan Dowson, it was announced by the director of football, Geoff Chapple, that Banton's two-year deal had been terminated.

 Following his release from Woking, Banton joined newly relegated National League South side Torquay United on a one-year deal.

 After four months at Braintree Town, Banton joined Romford on 6 December 2019.

 Banton joined Isthmian League Premier Division side Cray Wanderers ahead of their 2020–21 season.
 When the UK entered a second lockdown due to the COVID-19 pandemic in the United Kingdom, Cray Wanderers were unable to play, so Banton went on dual-registration with Braintree Town.

 On 27 May 2021, Banton agreed to join Kingstonian ahead of the 2021–22 campaign and went onto make his debut during a 1–0 victory over Haringey Borough.

-In February 2022, he signed for Isthmian League rivals Bishop's Stortford on loan, with 'The Blues sat in the play-off places on the hunt for promotion.
+In February 2022, he signed for Isthmian League rivals Bishop's Stortford on loan, with The Blues sat in the play-off places on the hunt for promotion.

 In June 2022, Banton joined Sittingbourne.

 In October 2022, Banton signed for Herne Bay.

 In December 2022, Banton transferred to Brightlingsea Regent after making 8 appearances for Herne Bay.

 On 14 March 2023, Banton announced his retirement from football.

+In July 2023, Banton came out of retirement to join Hendon.
+In December 2023, he joined SCEFL Premier Division club Glebe.
+He announced his departure from Glebe in April 2024.

+Having started the season with Bearsted, Banton joined Walthamstow before departing the club in December 2024.